DataDog/kics/documentation/rules/terraform/azure/sql_server_predictable_active_directory_admin_account_name.md

 ### Description

- Azure SQL Servers should not use predictable Active Directory Administrator account names, such as 'Admin', for the `login` attribute, as this increases the risk of brute-force or dictionary attacks.
-By setting `login = "Admin"` or similar easily-guessed usernames, attackers can more easily target accounts for unauthorized access.
+ Azure SQL Servers should not use predictable Active Directory Administrator account names, such as `Admin`, for the `login` attribute, as this increases the risk of brute-force or dictionary attacks.
+Using easily guessed usernames, such as `login = "Admin"`, increases the risk of unauthorized access by making accounts more susceptible to targeted attacks.
 To enhance security, use a unique and hard-to-guess login name, such as:

 ```
 login = "NotEasyToPredictAdmin"